 Each piece has a playful element while still holding a heavier meaning about being a touring musician nowadays.
 My great friend (and fellow designer) Greg Carr, says it best; "It's like driving through Iowa.
 There are so many corn fields.
 Just millions of little yellow cobs trying to get your attention as you drive by."
 As a touring musician, it's becoming increasingly harder and harder to make a difference as your voice is lost in the sea of music.
 However, when a great band like this comes along, I have no doubt that everyone that hears Desert Noises will be overwrought with the feeling of joy and power that this wonderful traveling band carries with them.

 I've been lucky enough that most of my clients have become great friends.
 Faceman is now one of my great friends and it was this project's fault.
-We've done many other massive endeavors together since (see megalodon photo in the blog).
+We've done many other massive endeavors together since - see "Wild and Hunting" video here.

 His music has an element of whimsical carelessness that I've always loved in musicians like Deer Tick, and the late Lou Reed.
 Combined with a sense of altered rock n' roll, Faceman produces some of the newest sounds I've heard in a long time.
 For the album art, I really wanted to show some of the struggle that Steve (Faceman) goes through when writing songs and performing.